Pluto TV Review: Is it A Legit Way to Get Free Cable?

 There’s also dozens of music channels, which may allow you to axe your streaming music service and save even more money each month.

-If you’re a fan of Duck Dynasty or Iron Chef you’ll be happy to know you can watch them free on Pluto TV.
-The free cable alternative offers a mix of live TV and on-demand content.
+If you’re a fan of Duck Dynasty or Iron Chef you’ll be happy to know you can watch them free on this free cable alternative.

 *Related: Love the NFL, but want to ditch cable?
 Check out our guide on the best options to watch NFL games live without cable.*

-They’ve gone to a lot of trouble to curate a ton of videos, TV shows, and movies in all genres and then created an app that makes it very easy to watch.
+They’ve gone to a lot of trouble to curate a ton of videos, TV shows, and movies in all genres and then created an app that makes it very easy to watch live or on demand.

 The content is both old and new.
-You won’t see the latest blockbusters, but scrolling through the movies the other night, I found many that I’ve seen and enjoyed.
+You won’t see the latest blockbusters, but scrolling through the movies the other night, I found many that I’ve seen and enjoyed including the following.

 - Close Encounters of the Third Kind, When a Stranger Calls, and Golden Child